-The distinction between component levels may be somewhat grey, at first, until the Geospatial SRM is applied and tested.
-For example, one agency's idea of an appropriate bundling of services as a Business Component, may not exactly mesh with another agency.
-For this reason, it is probably reasonable to expect initially that there will be greater consensus at the lower level (Distributed Components) rather than at the higher levels where business needs are more subtle and specialized.
-The exception to this will be broadly appealing general-purpose systems, such as a robust Geographic Information System (GIS), as an Enterprise-wide Business Component System.
+- 1473 Components) rather than at the higher levels where business needs are more subtle and specialized. - 1474 The exception to this will be broadly appealing general-purpose systems, such as a robust - 1475 Geographic Information System (GIS), as an Enterprise-wide Business Component System.